MAsanova/StockMarketSimulator/README.md

 # StockMarketSimulator
-Run as MainApplication with Java 15
+Run as the MainApplication with Java 15